-If you are reading this, I could assume with almost 100% certainty that you have taken a multiple-choice test at some point in your life.
-You’ve probably taken more than you can count.
+If you are reading this, I can safely assume that you have taken a multiple-choice test at some point in your life.
+You’ve most likely taken more than you can count.

-Unfortunately, there is also a very strong probability that you’ve encountered numerous test items that were so poorly designed you didn’t need to possess any related knowledge to guess the correct answer, or you were able to at least narrow the correct answer to two choices.
-Chances are also good that you’ve fumed over poorly worded question-and-answer options that created confusion for you as the test-taker.
+Unfortunately, there is a very strong probability that you’ve encountered numerous test questions (or "items," as they may be called) that were so poorly designed you didn’t need to possess any related knowledge to guess the correct answer, or you were able to at least narrow the correct answer to two choices.
+Chances are also good that you’ve read poorly worded test items that created confusion for you as the test-taker.

 Even with those limitations, test-givers highly prefer multiple-choice tests due to the ease and efficiency of administration.
 The familiarity of the test structure also makes these tests a comfortable experience for test-takers.

 While multiple-choice tests provide a traditional format for test-takers and a quick record of training for test-givers, they are often ineffective in measuring knowledge due to poor test item writing.
 Most of us think that writing a test question is easy because we’ve read thousands (maybe tens of thousands) of test questions and responses during our lifetimes.
 But contrary to what many people think, multiple-choice items are not easy to write if your tests are to be valid (testing the thing you want to test) and reliable (offering dependable results every time).
 If you are an employer who relies on multiple-choice testing to assess knowledge, properly constructed test items are essential.

 - The stem is the question asked or incomplete statement provided.

 - The distractor is the incorrect response.
 (Each test item usually has multiple distractors but could have only one.)

 - Stems that ask only one direct question

 - Stems that provide enough wording to be clear but not so much that unnecessary information is included